Alma Mater Europaea: History

 In 2011, the university opened in Slovenia its first campus in Maribor, Slovenia.
 This campus enrolled about 500 students in 2011.
 In July 2011 the university co-sponsored a summer school in St. Gallen, Switzerland.
 In 2012, about 800 students were enrolled, the campus in Zagreb, Croatia, opened, and the master's degree studies were partially carried out in Brussels.
 In 2013, the Salzburg campus of Alma Mater Europaea was established and about 1000 students studied in doctoral, masters, and undergrad programs in Austria, Slovenia, and other countries.
 In 2014, two higher education institutions joined Alma Mater Europaea.
-One is Institutum Studiorum Humanitatis (ISH), internationally renown graduate school of philosophy, established in 1992, with which Slavoj Žižek and numerous other world's leading philosophers had been affiliated.
+One is Institutum Studiorum Humanitatis (ISH), internationally renown graduate school of philosophy, established in 1992, with which Slavoj Žižek had been affiliated.
 The other one is the Dance Academy, established in 2008.
 It is one of the few European institutions issuing government accredited degrees in dance arts.
 In 2014, studies in Switzerland and Italy started.
 Ludvik Toplak has served as the president since the university's inception in Slovenia, and Jurij Toplak served as its provost between 2016 and 2022.

 In March 2024, Alma Mater Europaea obtained accreditation as a university in Slovenia.
 It holds an institutional university accreditation, and all of its programs are accredited by the Slovenian Higher Education Agency (Nakvis).